Would you cry in front of a stranger?

 Should I agree to them bringing a plus one?

 Weddings are great occasions for spreading and feeling the love.
 So you may encounter a friend asking to bring their significant other or someone they are seeing on your wedding day.
+Would you add more to the guest list or boot someone off to accommodate this?
 If you have not met their special friend before, politely turn their suggestion down.

 Are you going to have a family-friendly celebration?
 Or is it something that you want to be attended by adults only?